-It seems like everyone is trying to define oppression and who is impacted by it.
-But defining what oppression is, and who the oppressed are, are two very different tasks.
+It seems like everyone is trying to define oppression and its impact.
+But defining what oppression is and who the oppressed are, are two very different tasks.

 The Oxford Dictionary defines oppression as the prolonged cruel or unjust treatment or exercise of authority.
 Some synonyms are maltreatment, tyranny, subjugation, enslavement, exploitation, brutality, abuse, ruthlessness, suffering, and injustice.